Plant material and phenotypic data

 Annotated genes within the oleic acid content-associated haplotype regions were extracted from the B. napus Darmor-bzh reference genome v.
 4.1 .
 To verify the most likely gene functions, we determined annotations of the closest orthologous Arabidopsis thaliana genes by BLAST matching against the Arabidopsis genome database (http://www.arabidopsis.org/).

-Thirteen of the 203 accessions were selected for sampling of siliques for transcriptome analysis fifteen days after pollination.
+Thirteen of 50 resequencing accessions were selected for the sampling of siliques for transcriptome analysis fifteen days after pollination.
+These 13 accessions were selected based on different oil contents (i.e. 4 accessions with lower oil content, 4 with medium oil content and 5 with higher oil content).
 The siliques were immediately frozen in liquid nitrogen and stored at -80°C prior to RNA extraction.
 At least 3 µg of total RNA was used for each accession to construct paired-end sequencing libraries according to the manufacturer’s instructions (Illumina Inc.).
 Paired-end reads (125 bp) were evaluated using the Illumina HiSeq 2500 platform.
 The raw reads were filtered to remove sequencing adapters and low-quality reads (>10% unknown bases or >50% of bases with a quality <10) and generate “clean” reads that were subsequently aligned to the Darmor-bzh reference genome v.4.1 using HISAT 2 (http://ccb.jhu.edu/software/hisat/index.shtml).
 The gene expression levels were calculated using HTSeq 0.6.1 (https://pypi.python.org/pypi/HTSeq).
 To screen differentially expressed genes (DEGs), we used a q-value <0.05 and an absolute value of log2 (fold change) normalized to >1 based on the R package DEGSeq v1.22.0 .